QuantumMechanics/XEMsign/README.md

 To insure maximum security, you can deploy as many XEMsign as you need cosignatures but preferably on different computers in different locations.
 And do not use these computers for surfing the net.

 # Work in progress
-- XEMsignMaster.js: Only sign fixed transactions amount and not more than N XEM a day.
+- XEMsignMaster.js: Only sign fixed transaction amounts and not more than N XEM a day.